Parents' rights movement

-The parents' rights movement is a civil rights movement whose members are primarily interested in issues affecting fathers, mothers and children related to family law, including child custody.
+The parents' rights movement is a civil rights movement primarily interested in human rights affecting parents related to family law, including child custody.
+Parents' rights are connected to parental responsibility and right to family life.

+Universal Declaration of Human Rights

+Article 26 of Universal Declaration of Human Rights enshrines the right of parents to choose the education for their children:

+Parents' rights in Convention on the Rights of the Child

+Article 14 of Convention on the Rights of the Child enshrines both parents' rights and parental duties against the state:

-Child Custody
+Child custody

 Some parents' rights advocates claim that many parents' parental rights are unnecessarily terminated, and that children are separated from fathers and mothers and adopted through the actions of family courts and government social service agencies seeking to meet their own targets, rather than looking at the merits of each case.

 United Kingdom

 Fostering and adoption

 In June 2007, UK parents' rights advocates criticized the local court, claiming that it was treating children as adoptable commodities, that decisions were made on lack of evidence and perjury, and that courtroom secrecy was harming families and children.
 In July 2017, a judge ruled that Gloucestershire County Council had removed a baby from its vulnerable mother unlawfully.

 Medical treatment

 The issue of parents' rights has also arisen in connection with disagreements over medical treatment.
 Two recent high-profile cases in the UK are the Charlie Gard case in 2017 and the Ashya King case in 2014.
 In both cases there was disagreement between parents and doctors about the best course of treatment and the cases were taken to court.
 This has led to an impassioned debate about who should have the final say – parents or doctors.